cutthroat78/Leaving-Cert-Notes/subjects/music/set-works/piano-quartet.md

 ## Section C1

-- Takes music from *Tis the Last Rpse of Summer*
+- Takes music from *Tis the Last Rose of Summer*
 - Strings only
 - Polyphonic
 - 2 melodies on violin + viola